Set Operator Function - C++ Programming Tutorial

 500

-In the above example, operator = is used to copy the content from initializer list to set m.
+In the example provided, the operator = is employed to transfer the data from the initializer list to populate the set m.

 Example 4